Report: country experience should drive new thinking on development in middle-income countries.

 Korea’s development experience is central to the report’s findings.
 Having overcome the ‘middle income trap’ as well as ensuring access to quality health, education and other services, the country offers lessons for country’s tackling similar challenges today.

-The report the also tackles challenges faced by MICs through falling rates of development assistance following graduation from lower-income status and the need to find new sources of financing for development.
+The report also tackles challenges faced by MICs through falling rates of development assistance following graduation from lower-income status and the need to find new sources of financing for development.

 Findings are based on a series of policy dialogues hosted by the UNDP Seoul Policy Centre, Korea’s Ministry of Foreign Affairs and the Korea Institute for International Economic Policy (KIEP) in 2013.
 The Report includes submissions from prominent international thinkers, including Jayati Ghosh of India’s Jawaharlal Nehru University, the Overseas Development Institute’s Jonathan Glennie and Eva Paus of Mount Holyoke College, USA.